Toloka/docs/en/template-builder/operations/create-specs.md

 ## Specification setting modes {#create_specs__data-spec-mode}

 You can configure the specification automatically or manually.
 You can change the way the specification is configured using the **Define data specification manually** option.
+This option is disabled by default.

 {% list tabs %}